far-horizons-ou/policies/copyright/index.md

 **By email**: [report@chadwick-ou.com](mailto:report@chadwick-ou.com)

-**By mail**: Chadwick OÜ
+**By mail**: Far Horizon OÜ
 Sepapaja tn 6
 Tallinn Harjumaa 15551

-\*_This policy and process applies to any product created and owned by Chadwick OÜ.
+\*_This policy and process applies to any product created and owned by Far Horizon OÜ .
 That includes Twirrl and Parrot._